 3. If you used any methods from @actions/core or @actions/github in your action, you need to replace them with the corresponding methods from azure-pipelines-task-lib (e.g. core.getInput tl.getInput)

 The API of azure-pipelines-task-lib is similar to @actions/core and other @actions/* libraries.
-For example, we have a method for obtaining the input parameters:
+For example, we have a method for getting the input parameters:

 export function getInputs(): Inputs {